Medically reviewed by C. Fookes, BPharm. Last updated on Apr 30, 2019.

 Treatment depends on a number of factors, including the type of lung cancer, the size, location, and extent of the tumor, and the general health of the patient.
 Many different treatments and combinations of treatments may be used to control lung cancer, and/or to improve quality of life by reducing symptoms.

-Lung cancer surgery is major surgery.
+Lung cancer surgery is a major operation that is not without risk.
 After an operation, air and fluid tend to collect in the chest.
 Patients often need help turning over, coughing, and breathing deeply.
 Pain or weakness in the chest and the arm and shortness of breath are common side effects of lung cancer surgery.
 Patients may need several weeks or months to regain their energy and strength.

 Side effects depend largely on the specific drugs and the dose (amount of drug given).
 Common side effects of chemotherapy include nausea and vomiting, hair loss, mouth sores, and fatigue.

-Radiation therapy (radiotherapy) involves the use of high-energy rays to kill cancer cells.
-Radiation therapy is directed to a limited area and affects the cancer cells only in that area.
-Radiation therapy may be used before surgery to shrink a tumor, or after surgery to destroy any cancer cells that remain in the treated area.
-Radiation therapy, often combined with chemotherapy, is often used as primary treatment instead of surgery.
-Radiation therapy may also be used to relieve symptoms such as shortness of breath.
-Radiation for the treatment of lung cancer most often comes from a machine (external radiation).
-The radiation can also come from an implant (a small container of radioactive material) placed directly into or near the tumor (internal radiation).
+Radiation therapy involves the use of high-energy rays to kill cancer cells.
+It is directed to a limited area and affects the cancer cells only in that area, and may be used before surgery to shrink a tumor, or after surgery to destroy any cancer cells that remain in the treated area.

 Side effects of radiation therapy depend mainly on the part of the body that is treated and the treatment dose.
 Common side effects of radiation therapy are a dry, sore throat; difficulty swallowing; fatigue; skin changes at the site of treatment; and loss of appetite.